K4I - Knowledge for Innovation

 Aim

-K4I aimed to develop and test methodologies that will help textile SMEs and their employees to adapt to structural economic change and use IT and other new technologies.
-The project addressed ways of helping textile SMEs to develop their innovative capacity, so that they can improve their inclusive working practices and their technology, and become able to adapt and diversify into high added-value markets.
+K4I aims to develop and test methodologies which will help Textile SMEs and their employees to adapt to structural economic change and use IT and other new technologies.
+The project addresses ways of helping Textile SMEs to develop their innovative capacity, so that they can improve their inclusive working practices and their technology, and become able to adapt and diversify into high added-value markets.

 Objectives

-Employers and employees in the textile industry, focusing on SMEs.
+Employers and employees in the textile industry, focussing on SMEs

 Round